Self Taught Cordwainer, Shoe artist and Martial Artist

 The leather work team

 Laurie Lewis works for team Gaucho Ninja in Herefordshire, UK.
 Expert Teepee maker, complete craft women working with her hands for more than 25 years.
-She is a recent addition to the team and she is now making many of the leather tabi and boots.
+She has many skills and its a joy to be working with her.

 The support team

-Also resident on the same smallholding of animals, children, low impact dwellings and educational projects is Hattie Duke, Lisandro’s wife and creator of www.firelight.org.uk a local organization working to promote education in nature.
+Also resident on the same smallholding of animals, children, low impact dwellings and educational projects is Hattie Duke, Lisandro’s wife and creator of Hearthlight a local organization working to promote counseling through Nature connection.
 The most recent addition to the support team are their twin sons, born in April 2019.